 - Mix the wet ingredients together

 - Pour the wet ingredients into the dry and then let it sit on your countertop for 10 minutes.
-This allows the mixture to thicken up before it goes in the oven.
+This allows the mixture to thicken up before it goes in the oven

-- Top with walnuts and raisins then bake in a 350 degree F oven for 45-50 minutes until golden brown on top
+- Top with walnuts and raisins, then bake in a 350 degree F oven for 45-50 minutes until golden brown on top

-More delicious oatmeal recipes you’ll love:
+More carrot cake recipes you’ll love:

-Carrot cake baked oatmeal is made with oats, almond milk and shredded carrots for a healthy and delicious breakfast that everyone will love!
+Carrot Cake Baked Oatmeal is made with oats, almond milk and shredded carrots for a healthy and delicious breakfast that everyone will love!

 - 2 1/4 cups rolled oats (gluten-free if needed)